jasonthebacon/houdini/README.md

 Tool to hide sensitive files/blatant rip-off of https://github.com/josephp27/GitCrypt

 USE AT YOUR OWN RISK.
+No, seriously, if you have to ask yourself whether or not you should use this tool, the answer is ~~probably~~certainly *no*.
+It was written on the quick for a particular use case, and might even be dangerous if you're not sure why you're here.

 Prerequisites